taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Io: **"*We all agreed!*"**

-We see gloved hands try to shove the short straw back into the fist of straws.
+We see tiny gloved hands try to shove the short straw back into an only slightly larger fist of straws.

 Pippa: **"*Take it back, let me pick again!*"**